Unravelling Four Decades of Emotional Eating

 Despite the ensuing diet/binge cycles I didn't gain any significant weight until my early 40s when I moved to America and my lifestyle became increasingly sedentary and my food portions a lot bigger.
-I had some success with Intuitive Dieting in 2015 but then my mom passed away unexpectedly and the grief slowly returned me to my old numbing habits of comfort eating and intertia.
-Now in my mid-50s I am 100 lbs overweight.
+I had some success with a combination of calorie counting and Intuitive Eating in 2015 but then my mom passed away unexpectedly and the grief slowly returned me to my old numbing habits of comfort eating and intertia.
+Now in my mid-50s I am officially obese.
 It’s not healthy, it’s not comfortable, it’s no longer about culture or feeling fat.
 It’s about healing my body and my heart.

-In early 2018 an orthopedic specialist told me that I had to lose a significant amount of weight to qualify for the ankle replacement surgery I need to fix the post-traumatic arthritis in my right foot that is increasingly impacting my ability to walk and be active.
-I need and want this surgery!
-So I decided to re-start my Intuitive Dieting program which is a combination of calorie counting and intuitive eating, and the only system that's ever worked for me with regards to losing weight while reconnecting with my body's own wisdom.
-It may sound like an oxymoron but it works!
+In early 2018 an orthopedic surgeon told me that I had to lose a significant amount of weight to qualify for the ankle replacement surgery I need to fix a decades old injury that is increasingly impacting my ability to walk and be active.
+It took me a while to get my head into it but in December 2018 I decided to re-start my Intuitive Dieting™ program which is a combination of dieting methods (I use calorie counting) and Intuitive Eating, and the only system that's ever worked for me with regards to losing weight while reconnecting with my body's own wisdom.
+It sounds like an oxymoron but it works!

-The Reluctant Cook
+Why The Reluctant Cook?

-Short and sweet bio
+Short and Sweet Bio

 Born and raised in Cologne, Germany, I have lived in four countries and moved homes 33 times before finally settling down in Bellingham, WA, with my American husband and fluffy grey cat.
 My background in the airline, technology and education industries eventually led me to starting my own business as a Squarespace Web Designer and Authorized Trainer in 2014.
 Click here for my official bio.